 The Guardian did little better.
 Instead of attacking Jordan Peterson’s arguments, journalists such as Hadley Freeman and Marina Hyde resorted to ad hominem attacks.
 Like Cathy Newman, both these Journalists come from a private school Oxford Eng Lit background.
 I do wonder why women from such privileged backgrounds hate him so much?
 Feminist fragility perhaps.

-So where did the interview go wrong?
-The answer is in places too numerous to mention but the unifying theme is that the interview was an attempt to smear him rather than explore any of his ideas.
-Decca Aitkenhead, like Cathy Newman, appears to be lacking in intellectual curiosity and showed no interest in the open-ended exploration of ideas.
+So where did Deca’s interview go wrong?
+The answer is in places too numerous to mention, but the unifying theme is that the interview was an attempt to smear him rather than explore any of his ideas.
+Decca Aitkenhead, like Cathy Newman, appears to be lacking in intellectual curiosity and showed no interest in the open-ended exploration of his philosophy.

 Decca Aitkenhead attempted to draw a line connecting Jordan and Mikhaila Peterson with Donald Trump.
 “Parallels with Donald Trump come to mind: another unhappy man closed off from his emotions, projecting a strong man mythology while hunkered down in a bunker” says Decca Aitkenhead.
 Elsewhere we are told that Mikhaila talks with the “spiky conviction of a President trump press spokeswoman“.
 There is no connection between Jordan Peterson and Donald Trump, indeed, elsewhere he has condemned him.
 However, Decca Aitkenhead would not care about that, she has planted the germ of an idea in the reader’s head that the two figures are in some way linked.